 At the firefighter ceremony, heroic stories were shared when firefighters, officers, and civilians went the extra mile.

 In May, three Fresno police officers found themselves responding to a house on fire with a wheelchair-bound person inside.
 "Because every time we went inside we would be suffocated by the smoke-- we finally managed to get inside.
 Once we heard a voice inside, we weren't able to tell where it was coming from," said Diana Trueba, Fresno Police Sergeant.

 The officers were able to rescue the man and months later, Sergeant Trueba and officers Sean Cowart and Jeremy Demoss, were recognized with a civilian commendation.
 "It feels amazing to be honored for this.
 It's a very humbling experience," said Sergeant Trueba.

 But they weren't the only ones who acted when no one was looking.
 In July, one military member went from eyewitness to lifeguard, rescuing a man from a canal.
 "I got to the water's edge, I looked to see if anybody else was going to intervene, and that wasn't the case, so I jumped into the water and did what was necessary," explained Jeffrey Ginther, U.S. Air Force Sr. Master Sergeant.

 That action saved a 19-year-old man.

-While each story shared was unique, they're all bound by bravery and service above self. null
+While each story shared was unique, they're all bound by bravery and service above self.

 Stories shared, heroes honored